uddina/Minecraft_Skin_Generator/README.md

 4. Choose which version:

+- Windows:

   - UI: Open Run_Inference_UI.bat, let it create the venv_ui and install the requirements.
 After that ctrl+click the local url.

   - NO UI: Open Run_Inference_NO_UI.bat, let it create the venv_no_ui and install the requirements, it will ask you for the parameters to set that are explained below

+- Mac & Linux

+  - UI: Open Run_Inference_UI.sh, let it create the venv_ui and install the requirements.
+After that ctrl+click the local url.

+  - NO UI: Open Run_Inference_NO_UI.sh, let it create the venv_no_ui and install the requirements, it will ask you for the parameters to set that are explained below

 A: Enter the prompt, so how the Minecraft Skins should look like.